brummer10/Ratatouille.lv2/README.md

 Ratatouille.lv2 supports resampling when needed to match the expected sample rate of the loaded models.
 Both models and the IR Files may have different expectations regarding the sample rate.

+## MOD Desktop
+You could find a Ratatouille GUI for using it on the [MOD Desktop](https://github.com/moddevices/mod-desktop) made by David Germain [here](https://github.com/Riebeck-one/ratatouille-modgui)

 ## Dependencies

 - libsndfile1-dev